Iowa Early Literacy Implementation (ELI)

 How do we identify who is At Risk (AR) and Persistently at Risk (PatR)?

-New in February 2020!
-Literacy Status Determinations are automatically calculated in Iowa's new MTSS system, Student Success.
-See the February 10th email sent out to the EWS email list for more information.
+Literacy Status Determinations are automatically calculated in Iowa's new MTSS system, Panorama Student Success.

 Literacy status determination for ELI is still based on the concepts illustrated in the graphic below.
 The key feature is that the screening results (above or below benchmark) can only move the child up or down one level per screening window.